derhansen/sf_event_mgt/Documentation/Introduction/WhatDoesItDo/Index.rst

 * Extendable with own fields through own extension
 * Configurable template layouts for the listview
 * Configurable category menu
-* Searchview for events
+* Search view for events
 * Create multiple registrations at once by a single user
-* Optionally check email address of registrations for uniqueness per event
+* Optionally, check the email address of registrations for uniqueness per event
+* Configurable and extendable spam checks (included honeypot, amount of links, challenge/response)
 * Optional Spam-Protection with hCaptcha and reCAPTCHA
-* Configurable and extendable spam checks (included honeypot, amount of links, challenge/response)
+* Optional and configurable Rate Limit for the registration form
 * Download of iCal file for events
 * Add event to online calendar (Google, Outlook, Office 365 and Yahoo)
 * Uses TYPO3 system categories to structure events by category